EloquentOps/retool-ai-chat-plus/README.md

-# AI Chat Plus - Custom Component Library
+# AI Chat Plus - Retool Custom Component

-A powerful custom component library for Retool that provides enhanced AI chat functionality with support for interactive widgets, rich content rendering, and seamless integration with AI agents.
+A powerful custom Chat component for Retool that provides enhanced AI chat functionality with support for rendering interactive widgets in the chat flow, rich content, and seamless integration with AI agents.

 ## Features